INRIA/velus/readme.md

 * using a manual local installation, which is better if one wants to interactively run the Coq proofs.

+If you cloned the repository, do not forget to run `git submodule update --init` to update the sub-module [CompCert].

 In both cases be aware that the building process can take almost 25min on a dual core Intel Core i7-6600U.